 All swimmers, from the 2015-2016 MGHS Swim & Dive, are welcome to return to the team for the 2016-2017 season.

-As a coaching staff, we will be reviewing each individual’s abilities and decision will be made on each attendee’s possible team placement based on abilities and the needs of the team Decisions for team placement will be made by the end of the first week of practice, August 19, 2016.
+As a coaching staff, we will be reviewing each individual’s abilities and decision will be made on each attendee’s possible team placement based on abilities and the needs of the team.
+Decisions for team placement will be made by the end of the first week of practice, August 19, 2016.

 My hope is all swimmers will arrive to the August practice having trained over the summer months whether that be as a member of an organized swim team or training on your own.